mauricionobrega/platform-scaffold/web/README.md

 ## Using the notification system

-The scaffold comes with a system to notify users with messages that drop down from the header, and can be dismissed.
+The scaffold comes with a system to notify users with messages that drop down from the header and can be dismissed.
 To make your own, add the following code to the actions file of your component in the desired action.
 Example:

 ```